How did Russia-Ukraine war trigger a food crisis?

 But that means food is even farther from those that need it.

-Ukraine has only been able to export 1.5 million to 2 million tonnes of grain a month since the war, down from more than 6 million tonness, said Glauber, a former chief economist at the U.S. Department of Agriculture.
+Ukraine has only been able to export 1.5 million to 2 million tons of grain a month since the war, down from more than 6 million tons, said Glauber, a former chief economist at the US Department of Agriculture.

 European Commission President Ursula von der Leyen and other Western leaders say, however, that sanctions don’t touch food.